 Ditto Transcripts pays twice monthly, either by direct deposit or via PayPal

 Depending on your existing skills, there is a learning curve to earn top money.
 Beginning transcriptionists or registered healthcare documentation specialist who obtain their certifications from healthcare documentation integrity earns about $10 per hour.
-It’s also important to understand that most companies don’t compensate transcriptionists by the hour but rather by the line or page.
+It’s also important to understand that most companies don’t compensate transcriptionists by the hour.
+However, they prefer to do it by the line or page.
 It takes around three hours to transcribe a 30-minute audio file as a beginning transcriptionist or registered healthcare documentation specialist.
 Someone with experience can transcribe the same file in half the time.

 Working part-time as a transcriptionist is a popular occupation for retirees and students who are looking to earn extra money freelancing.
-While you are get started in your medical transcription career or looking for medical transcriptionist jobs, make sure you are planning to save some extra money in order to work your way into earning more as you gain experience.
+While you are getting started in your medical transcription career or looking for medical transcriptionist jobs, make sure you are planning to save some extra money in order to work your way into earning more as you gain experience.

 Which qualities separate medical transcription companies?

 Quality and professionalism are the two significant differences between most medical transcription companies.

 Transcription companies that are based and operate exclusively in the U.S. are known to provide the highest quality transcription services.
-Besides having the best source of employees or freelance contractors, U.S. transcription companies value security compliance and follow medical health records guidelines such as HIPAA and HITECH established by the government and the industry.
+Besides having the best source of employees, medical transcriptionists or freelance contractors, U.S. transcription companies value security compliance and follow medical health records guidelines such as HIPAA and HITECH established by the government and the industry.

 When overseas contractors handle sensitive data, privacy issues can quickly arise.

-In recent years, some transcription companies began using artificial intelligence (AI) technology for medical jobs.
+In recent years, some transcription companies began using artificial intelligence (AI) technology for medical transcriptionists jobs.
 While AI is used successfully in many industries, its use in transcription services hasn’t increased accuracy rates.
 When AI is used in medical transcription, the accuracy rates decrease.

-Reasons why AI isn’t as useful as human transcription include discounting background noise in a file and the inability to understand and differentiate between accents and dialects.
+Reasons why AI isn’t as useful as using human medical transcriptionists include discounting background noise in a file and the inability to understand and differentiate between accents and dialects.
 Understanding the correct use of medical terminology is also vital.